Update: We are excited that the climate SMART project at 556 Ross Street was approved by the Design Review Board!

 556 Ross Street aligns with the City’s goals, planning blueprints, and in creating a vision for the downtown area as an “energetic commercial and cultural center”.
 With the necessary housing and the incorporation of private and public spaces, this project will assist in creating the vibrant environment we all desire.
 It will also help the city of Santa Rosa make significant progress towards its Regional Housing Needs Assessment (RHNA) goals.
 And the units are affordable by design, meaning they’re smaller, more efficient, and more affordable to a wider range of people, which is good for the City and residents.

-With all of this in mind, we encourage the City of Santa Rosa to look thoughtfully at its local affordable housing policies and make a commitment towards financially supporting developers to provide more affordable housing like this project.
+With all of this in mind, we are encouraged that the City of Santa Rosa has looked thoughtfully at its local affordable housing policies and make a commitment towards financially supporting developers to provide more affordable housing like this project.

 By endorsing climate SMART development projects, we’re preventing growth on our natural and agricultural lands.
 Learn more about sprawl threats around the Bay Area by downloading our At Risk report today.
 You can also find out more about our Endorsement Program here.
 Of course, we’re always here to help so feel free to contact our team for more information and support.